-This course on innovation and breakthrough thinking covers the topics you wish you formally learned but never did.
+This microcourse on innovation and breakthrough thinking covers the topics you wish you formally learned but never did.
 Starting with self-reflection to understand our own identity and world view, we will create a baseline for how we currently think so our thinking can evolve.
 To be change agents in our disrupted, rapidly changing, and connected world, we have to learn new strategies to think differently, and understand how our actions impact internal and external systems.
-This course covers foundational principles, and it is framed with simple questions that bring clarity to thinking processes and creates a universal language to discuss global change.
-While our world is in desperate need of solutions to solve grand challenges, all change must first start within ourselves and our local community.
+This microcourse covers foundational principles, and it is framed with simple questions that bring clarity to thinking processes, and creates a universal language to discuss global change.
+While our world is in desperate need of solutions to solve grand challenges, all change must first start within ourselves and our local communities.
 This course will challenge student’s current thinking patterns and problem solving skills to provide a foundation for deeper strategic learning, and leading as a change agent.

-Emily is a Senior Associate at MCI USA and serves as the Managing Director for ITechLaw Association – a global association with 1,000 members that runs conferences on 3-4 continents each year.
+Emily Reineke, MA, CAE is a Senior Associate at MCI USA and serves as the Managing Director for ITechLaw Association – a global association with 1,000 members that runs conferences on 3-4 continents each year.
 Her background is in education and she is a leader in both the non-profit and association communities.
 Highlights of her recent successes include being recognized as a Forty Under 40 Leader by Association Forum in 2016 and launching an international student competition, which was a 2015 recipient of a Power of A Award from the American Society of Association Executives (ASAE).
 She regularly speaks and writes on global affairs, education, and systems thinking.
 Emily holds degrees from Virginia Tech and Marywood University.

-Class Contact Information:
+Microcourse Contact Information: